 What is The Hill Church?

-That’s why at The Hill we are a missional church who seeks to glorify God by the preaching of the gospel and by building a greater Fayetteville seeking its redemption by the gospel.
+That’s why at The Hill we strive to be a missional church who seeks to glorify God by the preaching of the Gospel and by building a greater Fayetteville as we pursue its redemption by the Gospel.

 What Kind of People Attend The Hill Church?

-At The Hill, we hope to be a diverse people of different ages, ethnicities, socio-economic backgrounds, professions, and people from Northwest Arkansas and those who just moved into town from different parts of the country.
-Spiritual speaking, we are just as diverse with people who have been in church their whole lives and those who are exploring Christianity for the first time.
-You will find quickly though that we are an imperfect people with a perfect savior who are continually and gradually being transformed by the gospel.
-Whether if you have been a Christian for awhile or wrestling with doubt and skepticism, you are welcome at The Hill Church.
+At The Hill, we hope to be a diverse people of different ages, ethnicities, socio-economic backgrounds, professions, skills, interests, and passions.
+Spiritual speaking, we are just as diverse welcoming people who have been in church their whole lives alongside those who are exploring Christianity for the first time.
+You will quickly find that we are an imperfect people with a perfect savior who are continually and gradually being transformed by the Gospel.
+Whether you have been a Christian for a while, or you’re wrestling with doubt and skepticism, you are welcome at The Hill Church.

 What Should I Expect When I Come on Sunday?

 When you come to the Hill Church you will find a relaxed and laid back atmosphere, yet fully focused on connecting with and worshiping the one true God.
 There is nothing flashy about our worship service, because we do not believe you need a big production in order to worship God.
-At The Hill, we model our worship services after how the early Church ordererd their gatherings: we start with a general greeting and a call to worship; then we will hear the text from that morning read aloud followed by the preaching of the word of God; then we respond to the preaching of the gospel by remembering it with communion and through authentic, heartfelt, and thankful worship.
-We strive to make our worship gatherings fresh for those who have gone to church for a long time, yet acccesible to those who are checking out Christianity for the first time.
+At The Hill, we model our worship services after how the early Church ordered their gatherings: we start with a general greeting and a call to worship, then we will hear the text from that morning read aloud, followed by the preaching of the word of God.
+Then we respond to the preaching of the Gospel by remembering it with communion and authentic, heartfelt, and thankful worship.
+We strive to make our worship gatherings fresh for those who have gone to church for a long time, yet accessible to those who are new to the idea of organized worship.

 What About My Children?

 If you have children from infant - 4th grade, we encourage you to drop them off at our children's ministry area called Foothills, located downstairs past the Fellowship Hall.
-At Foothills, your children will be taught age appropiate lessons that connect to one of our 5 foundational truths we want our children to know (1.
-God Made Everything, 2.
-God is in Charge of Everything, 3.
-God is Good, 4.
-Jesus Came to Aave Sinners, 5.
-God Wants a Relationship with Us.)
+At Foothills, your children will be taught age appropriate lessons that connect to one of the 5 foundational truths we want our children to know (1.
+God made everything, 2.
+God is in charge of everything, 3.
+God is good, 4.
+Jesus came to save sinners, 5.
+God wants a relationship with us.)

-Infants - 18 months: These children go to our nursery where they will be watched over and prayed over by our children ministry volunteers.
+Infants - 18 months will go to our nursery where they will be watched over and prayed over by our children’s ministry volunteers.
 We have a 2:1 ratio of 2 children for every 1 volunteer.
 A space for mothers to nurse newborns or change diapers is available behind the sanctuary to allow for privacy, while still allowing new parents to engage in worship and hear the preaching of the Word.
 Ask any of our volunteers to point you toward this room on Sunday morning.

 What is The Gospel?

-At The Hill Church, you will consistently hear that we are a gospel-centered church.
-What we mean by that is the gospel is not merely a message you need to believe in order to be saved, but it’s also the foundation and force that transforms the believer into the image of Christ.
-The Gospel is essential for the believer as much it is for the unbeliever.
-Therefore, it is important for us to define the gospel and clarify what we mean by it.
+At The Hill Church, you will consistently hear that we are a Gospel-centered church.
+What we mean by that is the Gospel is not merely a message you need to believe in order to be saved, but it’s also the foundation and force that transforms the believer into the image of Christ.
+The Gospel is essential for the believer as much as it is for the unbeliever.
+Therefore, it is important for us to define the Gospel and clarify what we mean by it.

-The gospel is the story of the triune God redeeming and restoring a fallen creation and fallen humanity from the penalty, effects and presence of sin brought into the world through the rebellion of man, an act that should have separated us from the glory of the perfect God forever.
-Yet even in our sin, the triune God has chosen to save us through the election of the Father, the life, death, and resurrection of Christ culminating in his imminent return, by the power of the Spirit, for the glory of God.
+The Gospel is the story of God redeeming and restoring a fallen creation and fallen humanity from the penalty, effects, and presence of sin.
+Sin was brought into the world through the rebellion of man, an act that should have separated us from the glory of the perfect God forever.
+Yet even in our sin, the triune God has chosen to save us through the election of the Father, the life, death, and resurrection of Jesus Christ (culminating in his imminent return), by the power of the Spirit, for the glory of God.